CelestialSystem/builder/README.md

 ## Requirements

-esprima and codegen are the two dependencies of this extension.
+node version - v16.13.0;

+VS code version - 1.63.0

+sencha cmd version - v7.4.0.39

 After the cloning the repo do a npm install.
-Once all the dependencies are installed run the extension so it will open it in a new window
+Once all the dependencies are installed press f5 to open it in debugger mode.

 ## Extension Settings